madamskip1/hc-FSM/README.md

 ```

 ### CMake's FetchContent
-This method automatically download hc-FSM library during CMake's configuration and add it to given project.
+This method automatically downloads hc-FSM library during CMake's configuration and adds it to the given project.
 To use [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), CMake >= 3.11 is required.

 ```cmake
 include(FetchContent)